kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 ## Overview ##

-This is a step by step tutorial about how to install and maintain Kamailio SIP server development version using the sources downloaded from GIT repository - the choice for those willing to write code for Kamailio or to try the new features to be released in the future with the next major stable version.
+This is a step by step tutorial about how to install and maintain Kamailio SIP server version 5.3.x using the sources downloaded from GIT repository - the choice for those willing to write code for Kamailio or to try the new features to be released in the future with the next major stable version.

-*This document focuses on Kamailio devel (at this time it is the upcoming v5.3.0) with MySQL support, using a Debian unstable system.*
+*This document focuses on Kamailio v5.3.x with MySQL support, using a Debian stable system.*

 ## Prerequisites ##